 As mentioned earlier, THC, CBD, and other cannabinoids are powerful antioxidants.
 Antioxidants protect us from DNA damage.
 DNA damage is one of the primary reasons humans age.
 As we get older, free radicals and environmental stressors spur the process of aging by damaging DNA.
 This damage is then copied as DNA replicates, causing subtle (and sometimes not so subtle) changes over time.
 These changes are expressed as aging.

 Signs of aging include wrinkles on the skin, memory loss, and development degenerative diseases.
 Evidence suggests that the powerful antioxidants in cannabis may help reduce this damage, possibly checking back some signs of aging.
 Interested in putting it to the test?
-Check out this recipe for cannabis-infused Face Mask.

 5. Increased quality of life

 When you’re stressed or down, when you’re tired and irritable, at the end of a long day, cannabis will be there for you.
 You don’t have to have a disease or health issue to benefit from the positive effects of cannabis.
 As Dr. Michele Ross says best,

 You don’t have to have epilepsy to benefit from the power of cannabinoid therapy.
 I think that everyone should use it.
 You should learn about it, you shouldn’t be afraid.

 Many studies show that cannabis helps people cope with physical pain, traumatic events, and daily stress.
 The herb may just be the medicine people need to prevent these day-to-day harms from evolving into more serious issues.
 Many patients find that the herb provides powerful symptom relief from a wide variety of ailments, including cancer, epilepsy, depression, anxiety disorders, and degenerative disorders.